 industries plus government and educational institutions.

-Data from 149,353 IT professionals are included in our continuously
+Data about 152,000 IT professionals are included in our continuously

 The size of

 the participating organizations, measured most appropriately for the type of

 business, by revenues, assets, total premiums and operating budgets, are as

 of participating organizations have $3 billion+ in sales/$15+ billion in total